jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 Please, do take this warning very seriously, these are **NOT** production-ready images, just convenient teaching materials useful for acquiring experience with several tools.

 To use all this you need to install Docker in an OS.
-The VM build with the previous Vagrantfile installs it precisely with this in mind ;) ;) ;) (yeah, we build labs with different intercommunicated containers inside that VM saving TONS of resources if compared with a "tradition" all-VM approach, and we think it is beatiful! :D).
+The VM build with the previous Vagrantfile installs it precisely with this in mind ;) ;) ;) (yeah, we build labs with different intercommunicated containers inside that VM saving TONS of resources if compared with a "traditional" all-VM approach, and we think it is beatiful! :D).
 Once this is clarified, let's describe the contents:

 * *build.sh*: Our "workhorse" script to build any image we need.
 We just need to use the -d parameter to pass a path that should have the following contents (Ex. *./build.sh -d ./ubuntus/ubuntu_base/*):
   * A *Dockerfile* with the instructions of the image to build